Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 - This template provides default values for VNet naming and IP addressing.
 - This configuration only has one iSCSI nic coming from the iSCSI client.
 We had tested a number of configurations to utilize seperate subnets and NICs however ran into issues with multiple gateways and trying to create a seperate storage subnet to isolate traffic and actually be truely redundant.
 - Be careful to keep these values within legal subnet and address ranges as deployment may fail.
-- The powershell DSC package is executed on each RRAS VM and installing routing and all required dependent services and features.
-This DSC can be customized further if needed.
-These are the two DSC packages present https://github.com/PowerShell/ComputerManagementDsc/
+- The powershell DSC packages primary purpose is to check for pending reboots.
+This DSC can be customized further if needed. https://github.com/PowerShell/ComputerManagementDsc/

 ### Resource Group Template (iSCSI Client)